Covid 19 coronavirus: Man unrepentant after spitting at supermarket worker, police during lockdown

-At 6.30pm, the intoxicated trio were found by police at a bus stop verbally abusing each other and any passers-by.
+At 6.30pm, police found the intoxicated trio at a bus stop verbally abusing each other and passers-by.

 They were warned about their conduct but did not listen.